Arpit9110/SY0_701/Domain 5.md

 Some malware focuses on infecting the system’s memory to leverage remote procedure calls over the organization’s network.
 <font color="#ffff00">Most modern malware uses fileless techniques to avoid detection by signature-based security software.
 Fileless Malware is used to create a process in the system memory without relying on the local file system of the infected host. </font>

+How does this modern malware work ?
+When a user accidentally clicks on a malicious link or opens a malicious file, the specific type of malware being installed is known as a stage one dropper or downloader.